avan3/obsidian/Resume notes/Python Interview Questions.md

 	- Use when assigning values to object properties, or other operations that are necessary to do when the object is being created
 - **When should you use lambda functions in Python?**
 	- When an anonymous function is required for a short period of time
+	- Can accept any number of arguments, but can only have a single expression
+	- E.g. `mul = lambda a, b : a * b`
 - **Difference between lists, tuples, and sets**
 	- All used to store multiple items in a single variable
 	- List: